harness/ff-python-server-sdk/README.md

 ```

 ### Initialize the SDK
-To intialize the SDK you need to provide a API Key.
+To intialize the SDK you need to provide an API Key.
 ```python
     client = CfClient("c9b3f14f-6336-4d23-83b4-73f29d1ebefa")
 ```